 Drink in the oldest pub in Edinburgh

-Our last stop before heading for the train station was the White Hart Inn.
+Another must visit place in Grassmarket is the White Hart Inn.
 It is said to be one of the oldest pubs in Edinburgh and is also said to be haunted.
 They serve some pretty good grub, but it is also a great place to sit with a pint.
 It does get pretty busy so be prepared, but if you can handle the jostling then it really is worth visiting.

 The deep fried Mars Bar

-You cannot leave Edinburgh without trying a local delicacy.
+You cannot spend 3 days in Edinburgh without trying a local delicacy.
 And considering there was no way we were going to try Haggis we went for the less offensive option, the deep fried Mars Bar.
 Apparently the thought of deep frying a Mars Bar came about in Stonehaven, Scotland in the Haven Chip Bar.
 It is now called the Carron in case you ever want to visit.
 There was some discussion as to whether you could deep fry a Mars Bar.
 So the only logical thing to do was to test it.

 The result was a deliciously crispy on the outside, melted chocolate on the inside, treat.
 And I’m pretty certain it will clog your arteries.
 Word spread and the treat is served as most chippers particularly in Edinburgh.
 Although we would probably recommend that you stick at one as there is no way this is good for you.
 Still we will try anything once (unless of course its Haggis)!